SOS Children's Village Hargeisa

 What we do in Hargeisa

-For children from the region who are no longer able to live with their parents, twelve SOS families can provide a loving home for up to 120 children.
+Care in families: For children from the region who are no longer able to live with their parents, SOS families can provide a loving home for children.
 In each family, the children live with their brothers and sisters, affectionately cared for by their SOS mother.

-Together with children from the community, they attend the SOS Kindergarten and are thus integrated into the community from a young age.
-There is also a Montessori class at the kindergarten.
+Education: Together with children from the community, they attend the SOS Kindergarten and primary school and are thus integrated into the community from a young age.